12 Tips To Help You Get Started Living Self-Sufficiently

 5. Expect a lot of hard work.
 Homesteading and self-sufficiency require hard work.
 That is just a fact.
 I go to bed most nights exhausted but happy to be living my dream and accomplishing my goals.
 Some days require a lot of self-motivation to get things done, but I feel great when done.
 This isn’t for the lazy or selfish.
 You have to do the work or it will not get done.

 7. Make everyday tasks easier.
 Technology is not anathema.
-I use the internet to do research and try to find an easier way to do just about anything.
-I use my bread maker to make bread on the days I am too busy to make it.
+I use the internet to research and find an easier way to do just about anything.
+I use my bread maker on days when I am too busy to make it.
 I use my slow cooker all the time to make supper when we are in a hurry.
 We cook once and eat twice all the time.
 We borrow a tractor for the big jobs around the homestead.

-Doing things to be self-sufficient can mean hard work and lots of labor.
+Being self-sufficient can require hard work and a lot of labor.
 However, you can make life easier on yourself in other ways.
 For example, putting down ground cloth or plastic and adding mulch on top means you will not spend every minute of your precious free time pulling weeds.

 8. Be creative.
 I am doing this homesteading lifestyle, knowing that I don’t have much money to put into it.
-I use what I can find and what is given to me to help make many of my projects.
-I have used items in ways I never have imagined.
+I see what I can find and what is given to me to help make many of my projects.
+I have used items in ways I never imagined.
 Learn to use what you have.
-I sometimes have to spend money to get things the way they need to be, but I try to keep the spending to the minimum.
+I sometimes have to spend money to get things the way they need to be, but I try to keep the spending to a minimum.

-9. Expect to not get it all done in one day.
+9. Expect not to get it all done in one day.
 This is a hard but good lesson to learn.
-We can not always anticipate how long a project can take, but we all know that it can take twice as long as you think.
-Therefore, you need to be realistic in setting your timeframes and always budget for another trip to the hardware store to get your project finished.
+We cannot always anticipate how long a project will take, but we all know it can take twice as long as we think.
+Therefore, you need to be realistic when setting your timeframes and always budget for another trip to the hardware store to finish your project.

-Also, you will not be able to get all your goals accomplished in one day either.
+Also, you will not be able to accomplish all your goals in one day.
 Planting a garden is a good example.
-Most gardeners know there is more than just planting your garden.
+Most gardeners know there is more to gardening than just planting.
 First, you need to plan what you are doing and make sure you have good plant rotation.
 Second, you need to amend your soil by adding compost and nutrients.
-Third, you need to till or break up the soil if you have more clay than dirt in your garden.
+Third, you need to till or break up the soil if your garden has more clay than dirt.
 Finally, you actually get to plant your garden.
 However, rarely does everything get planted in one day.
-You may plant potatoes and onions one day and wait a couple weeks to plant tomatoes.
+You may plant potatoes and onions one day, then wait a couple of weeks before planting tomatoes.

 10. Plant the perennials.
 Food that comes back year after year is the coolest thing.
 You plant once, maintain the area, and have food the next year.
 Perennials are generally easy to plant and get started.
 Strawberries, raspberries, rhubarb, and asparagus are all easy to plant and maintain.
 Within a few years, you will have an abundance of food to eat and preserve.
 Perennials also make life easier and not everything about self-sufficiency has to be hard!